REINING HOPE INC. | 17600 LEBANON RD. SPRING GROVE VA 23881 | 804.896.3723 | email@example.com | last updated: 26 February 2016

 Rolo is a black Tennessee Walking Horse gelding with two white socks and a white blaze.
 When Rolo first came to the ranch, he was emaciated and clearly beaten down.
 After a steady, healthy diet and consistent exercise, Rolo has become strong and energetic.
 Rolo is a cuddler - he loves to drop his head and nuzzle into a caring shoulder.
 His steps are big, but he doesn't push his riders to go faster than they want.
 Rolo is the playful one in the herd, and he's a curious boy.
 Rolo often relates to others who have been bullied, as he himself is often the low man in the herd - he understands what it means to be picked on and knows how to heal and move forward.

-Henry is our newest member to our program.
-He is a chestnut brown and white American Paint gelding who was generously donated to us.
+Henry was a special gift to Reining Hope, from his former owners who used him in Western Pleasure.
+He is a chestnut brown and white American Paint gelding who has four almost identical white socks.
 We call Henry our Gentle Giant because though he is tall and big, he has a quiet demeanor.
 Henry has quickly become part of the herd, though Clyde might question why he lost his "newest member" spot.
-Our Gentle Giant has recovered from a fracture in his right, front leg, which helps many of our students see that perserverence in healing WILL have its rewards!
+Our Gentle Giant has recovered from a fracture in his right, front leg, which helps many of our students see that perseverence in healing WILL have its rewards!

 Clyde is a brown and white Paint gelding whose only mission is to please.
 Clyde was going to be homeless when his former barn closed, so he has come to live and work with us.
 No matter the weather, Clyde just wants to be a friend.
 He is gentle, patient, and best of all - he loves to be ridden.
 His small build is welcoming to children of all ages and sizes, but the little kiddos especially like to spend time with him.
 Clyde bonds with everyone who comes in contact with him.